 - Absence Policy Link : Policy and Procedures on Student Absence

 Where illness or other good cause has impaired performance on an in-course assessment or an examination, it is not possible for the Examiners to make a judgement about the extent of the impact and thereby to determine the compensation which should be applied to the obtained grade.
-Rather, where the Examiners agree that illness or other good cause has impacted on performance, the following will be followed:
+Rather, where the Examiners agree that illness or other good cause has impacted on performance, the following will be undertaken:

 - If the Examiners are confident that the assessments completed by the candidate provide evidence that they have met the learning outcomes of the course then, subject to at least 75% weighting of the assessments for the course having been completed, an overall grade for the course may be returned;